 Describe the pain

 The quality of your pain may mean something about what is causing it.
 Trying to be as descriptive as possible when it comes to the pain you are feeling.
-Make sure to share if it is aching, burning, stabbing, throbbing, sharp, dull, cramping, or electrical sensations.
-The more expansive you can be with your language while keeping it accurate, the better your communication with your doctor will likely be.
+Make sure to share if it is aching, burning, stabbing, throbbing, sharp, dull, cramping, or feels “electrical.”
+The more descriptive and accurate you can be, the better your conversation with your doctor will be.

 It is also important to point out or explain exactly where you are feeling the pain.
 Sometimes where you are feeling the pain may not be exactly where it is coming from.
-If a nerve root is damaged the pain may radiate down an arm or leg but the arm or leg may not be the problem.
-If you have trigger points you may experience referred pain or pain located in an area that seems unrelated to the site of the problem.
+If a nerve root is damaged, pain may radiate down an arm or leg.
+But the arm or leg may not be the problem.
+If you have trigger points, you may experience pain in an area that seems unrelated to the site of the problem.

 It is also important to clarify the time of your pain.
 Note if it comes on suddenly or slowly over time, and if it is constantly present or only sometimes.
 Note if the pain is worse in the morning or at night.
 Also note if it gets better or worse after doing a specific activity such as sitting, standing, laying down or walking.

 Discuss how it impacts your daily life